Mazaal-AI/mazaalai_public_models/CONTRIBUTING.md

 ## Reporting Bugs

 If you encounter any bugs, have feature requests, or want to discuss improvements, please **open an issue** on our GitHub repository.
 When reporting bugs, provide a clear and concise description of the problem, along with steps to reproduce it.
 Include any relevant error messages or screenshots to help us understand and resolve the issue more effectively.

-## GitHub Actions CI Tests

-Before your pull request can be merged, all tests run by GitHub Actions must pass.
-These tests run unit tests and make sure your changes meet the project's standards.
-Please check the results from the GitHub Actions and fix any problems that come up.